Same-sex marriage in Querétaro: Public opinion

-A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 54% of Querétaro residents supported same-sex marriage, while 43% were opposed.
+A 2017 opinion poll conducted by the Strategic Communication Office (Gabinete de Comunicación Estratégica) found that 54% of Querétaro residents supported same-sex marriage, while 43% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 32% of the Querétaro public opposed same-sex marriage.

 A 2020 survey by the Autonomous University of Querétaro showed that 63% of Querétaro residents supported same-sex marriage, with support rising to 67% in the city of Querétaro.